 While you can be assured that our staff will take every care, the hospital cannot accept responsibility for loss or damage to any property you keep at your bedside.

 Here at The Townsville Hospital we want to help make your pregnancy and birth as special as possible.
 We strive to empower birth choices and continually improve and develop the services that we have on offer for expectant parents.

 Maternity patients should bring the following items with them when coming to hospital:

 - 2 - 3 growsuits or clothes for baby to wear in hospital

 - one set of clothes for baby to go home in

 - 2 - 3 bunny rugs

-- One packet of disposable nappies (nappies for 2 - 3 days)
+- one packet of disposable nappies (enough nappies for 2 - 3 days)

-Parents choosing to bottle feed their baby must provide their own formula and bottles.
+- formula and bottles for parents choosing to bottle feed their baby.
 Sterilising equipment is available.

-The visiting hours for all THHS units is 8 am to 8 pm.
-We welcome the families and carers of our patients as an important source of support, and as an extension of the healthcare team.
+The visiting hours for all TTH units is 8am-8pm.
+We welcome the families and carers of our patients as an important source of support and as an extension of the healthcare team.

 Many complex processes and procedures happen during healthcare.
 There may be times when you are asked to leave the area for short periods as a result of this care being provided to our patients.
 If you are unsure about the best time for visiting, we encourage you to talk directly to staff on the ward.